KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WeatherChart by mtatsuma](https://github.com/mtatsuma/MMM-WeatherChart)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-WeatherChart.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-WeatherChart.js`: Replace it with `MagicMirror²`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-WeatherDependentClothes by fruestueck](https://github.com/fruestueck/MMM-WeatherDependentClothes)